EastMed pipeline: Route

 The pipeline will connect the Leviathan (Israel) and Aphrodite (Cyprus) gas fields in the Eastern Mediterranean to Europe.
 The pipeline will begin in the Levantine Basin and make landfall in Cyprus, where a compressor station will be located.
 From Cyprus, the pipeline will continue west for approximately 700 km, reaching depths of 3 km, and make landfall in eastern Crete.
 A compressor station on Crete will enable the supply of natural gas to the island.
 From Crete, the pipeline will continue northwest and make landfall in the eastern Peloponnese, near the village of Agios Fokas.
 The pipeline will cross the Peloponnese in a NW direction, cross the Gulf of Patras, and continue along western mainland Greece, ending in the Thesprotia region.
 From there, the proposed Poseidon pipeline will connect to Italy.

 Turkey has stated that they are strongly opposed to the pipeline project, claiming to have been intentionally excluded.
 The final signing of the project came in a period with Turkish exploration in the area and shortly after the signing of the EEZ agreement between Turkey and Libya.

+On 19 May 2023, Claudio Descalzi, the CEO of Italian energy company Eni, said that any agreement for the construction of the EastMed pipeline must include Turkey; he added that "there are disputes between Turkey and Cyprus that are difficult to remedy, furthermore Turkey has made an agreement with Libya to define a very vast platform that covers almost the entire EastMed, therefore not only Turkey but also Libya will have a say."
+In response to these comments, George Papanastasiou, the Cypriot Minister of Energy, Commerce and Industry, stated that not all people agree with the opinions expressed by Descalzi, and that he respects his opinion.
+These remarks follow reports that Eni, Cyprus and Israel are working on a deal for constructing a natural gas pipeline in the Eastern Mediterranean, connecting both the Cypriot and Israeli offshore gas fields to a processing plant in Cyprus, where the gas will be liquefied for export by ship to Italy and the rest of Europe.

 EastMed Gas Forum

 In January 2019, seven energy ministers in the region penned a deal to set up the East Mediterranean Gas Forum.
 Total S.A., Eni and Novatek and Exxon have signed exploration and production agreements with the relevant governments.
-Turkey is referred to as being the exception to regional tranquility.
 The current members of the group are: Cyprus, Egypt, France, Greece, Israel, Italy, Jordan, and the Palestinian Authority.
 In January 2020, France and the United States asked to join the Forum, as a member and permanent observer respectively.